Attention Deficit/Hyperactivity Disorder

 Add healthy fats to the diet

 Healthy fats are critical for our overall physical and mental well-being.
 Plus, they may make our hunger pangs feel satisfied.
 Healthy fats include omega-3 fatty acids (found in cod-liver oil, wild salmon, walnuts and flax oil) and monounsaturated fatty acids (found in avocados and olives).
 Some healthy-choice vegetable oils include extra virgin olive oil and unrefined sesame oil.
 Limit consumption of soy, safflower, canola and corn oils.
-The Feingold Diet has been a well established dietary approach by the medical community for ADHD children.

 Problems with Prescription Drugs